 Students take a preliminary test to see where they need review.
 Some programs require an appointment for the preliminary test.
 Instruction and review is personalized, based on specific questions missed on the preliminary test.
-In the class, students review all five subject areas on the GED test:
+In the class, students review all four subject areas on the GED test:

 - Social studies

 Anyone passing the GED in the state of Florida earns a diploma that says "State of Florida High School Diploma."
 A formal cap-and-gown graduation ceremony every August honors the achievements of our students.